-This book series was created to provide a place for innovative and accessibly written ethnographies of religion in the Américas.
+This book series was created to provide a place for innovative and accessibly written ethnographies of religion around the world.
 We will publish two books each year that offer a fresh approach to the study of religion via an ethnographic approach.
 The books that will be selected for publication in this series will bring religion to life by placing people and their stories at the center.
-Importantly, authors selected for this series will position their interlocutors as agents and creators of theory, knowledge, and ontologies.
+Importantly, authors selected for this series will position their interlocutors as agents and creators of theory, knowledge, and epistemologies.

 This is the first book series to exclusively publish ethnographies of religion from a religious studies perspective.
 What does this mean?
 It means that we feature books that are distinctively, specifically, and crucially enriched by the religious studies scholar’s deep, discerning, and broad knowledge of the histories and doctrines of the religious tradition or traditions under study.
 Religious Studies scholars are attuned to the specificities and vagaries of individuals and communities, and bring a particular sensitivity to lived religion in their published work.
 Where Religion Lives will bring together top scholars from the Humanities and Social Sciences who have been trained in ethnographic approaches to the study of religion.

 The depth of religious studies scholars’ knowledge of history is particularly significant in the production of knowledge in the field of religion.
 This rich and meaningful incorporation of ethnographic with historical knowledge will figure as a distinction in the titles selected for our series.
-This series is a home and hub for cutting-edge ethnographies of religion in the broad geographic terrain of the Américas.
+This series is a home and hub for cutting-edge ethnographies of religion across the world.

 Elaine Maisner, Executive Editor for the University of North Carolina Press, is the sponsoring editor for Where Religion Lives.
 Elaine works closely with Dr. Kristy Nabhan-Warren, an experienced author, editor, and university Professor of religious studies, to publish innovative ethnographies for the series.
 Elaine and Kristy work with a stellar Editorial Advisory Committee.
 The Professors who are part of this committee are leaders in the ethnography of religion and have published award-winning books.
 They serve as important consultants, readers, and as talent scouts for this series.